dcpedit/redherring/case/README.md

 ### Case: matching color top with clear windows for solenoid edition
 - 11b Top Alternate
 - 11c Top Solenoid Windows

+**Notes:** I had to cut a small hole in the window for the solenoid because it was too tall to fit inside the case without it.
+The windows are secured in place by friction only, so the sizing is important.
+I adjusted the kerf for my laser cutter, so your mileage may vary.
+If the fitment is too loose, it may just fall out, but I think a few dabs of acrylic cement around the perimeter of the window may hold it in place.
+If you're unsure about the window fitment, I'd suggest going with the all-clear top to be safe.